mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 A second pc/laptop with internet access will be needed to run a online MWC Node.
 Internet access is required for that host.

-The Cold Wallet and the Online Node can be different OS.
-Data is compatible on OS level.
+The Cold Wallet and the Online Node can run on different OSes.
+Data is compatible on the OS level.

 Please note, this online host will never have access to your wallet passphrase or other sensitive data.